rene/wstation/README.md

 *WStation device*

-The prototype was made with a ESP32 DEVKIT V1 compatible device using the case of the broken Digoo thermometer (for sure there is room for visual improvements, specially on the hot glue the I've used on to fill the wholes on the borders, but in general the final result is not that bad).
+The prototype was made with a ESP32 DEVKIT V1 compatible device using the case of the broken Digoo thermometer (for sure there is room for visual improvements, specially on the hot glue the I've used to fill the holes on the borders, but in general the final result is not that bad).
 The radio receiver module have fit inside the case.
-ESP32 and DHT modules were assembled outside on the back.
+ESP32 and DHT modules were assembled outside, on the back.

 ![WStation device - back](/resources/misc/wsdev2.jpg)